 In a previous blog entry, I talked about the potential pitfalls in overly highlighting a free consultation.
-I talked about how the some law firms opt to do free consultations (and that this is a judgment call), but the word “free” should not be placed in high-profile spots on a webpage or advertisement.
+I spoke of how some law firms opt to do free consultations (and that this is a judgment call), but the word “free” should not be placed in high-profile spots on a webpage or advertisement.

 By overly highlighting a free consultation, the reality is that a law firm is making “free” their marketing strategy.
-The word “free” really does not give potential clients a reason to come into your law office to see you when numerous law firms are taking the exact same approach.
-Additionally, by plastering the word “free” in high-profile positions in your advertisements, you might not be attracting the kinds of quality, good paying paying clients you desire.
+The word “free” really does not give potential clients a reason to come into your law office to see you when numerous law firms are taking the same approach.
+Additionally, by plastering the word “free” in high-profile positions in your advertisements, you might not be attracting the kinds of quality, good-paying clients you desire.

 Many law firms might also conflict themselves out of cases where they have not even paid a consultation fee.
 Take an area of litigation where one party meets you for a “free” consultation, but then does not hire you or the firm.
 Then, perhaps the opposing party calls, but you cannot take the case because you previously met with the other party.

 Or, how about lawyers who complain that they cannot meet hour billable hour requirements because of all the time spent in “free” consultations.
 For many law firms, this is a common argument given by attorneys for low productivity.

 When you look at variables like this, why do the free consultations?
 Why not charge some amount of money?

 Many would argue that if they did not do the “free” consultations, they worry that potential clients would not come into the office.
 If this is your thought, you need to develop a comprehensive marketing strategy (or a reputation as a law firm or lawyer) where you have so many leads coming into your office that this is not the case.